 Early History of the Fitsmorris family

 This web page shows only a small excerpt of our Fitsmorris research.
-Another 156 words (11 lines of text) covering the years 1485, 1810, 1893, 1633, 1696, 1668, 1741, 1694 and 1747 are included under the topic Early Fitsmorris History in all our PDF Extended History products and printed products wherever possible.
+Another 156 words (11 lines of text) covering the years 1485, 1810, 1893, 1502, 1590, 1551, 1600, 1633, 1696, 1668, 1741, 1694 and 1747 are included under the topic Early Fitsmorris History in all our PDF Extended History products and printed products wherever possible.

 Fitsmorris Spelling Variations

 Pronunciation, rather than spelling, guided the early scribes and church officials in recording names.
 This process of estimation often produced to the misleading result of one person's name being recorded under several different spellings.
 Numerous spelling variations of the surname Fitsmorris are preserved in documents of the family history.
 The various spellings of that name included Fitzmaurice, Fitzmorris, FitzMaurice, FitzMorris, Morris and many more.

 Early Notables of the Fitsmorris family (pre 1700)

 Migration of the Fitsmorris family

 During the late 18th and 19th centuries hundreds, of thousands of Irish left their homeland for North American shores.
 The earlier settlers left for the promise of free land or to participate in the development of what was seen as a new land.
 This pattern of immigration continued for many years, growing at a slow but steady pace.
 The 1840s, however, forever disrupted this pattern.
 In that decade, Ireland experienced an unprecedented plague of disease, starvation, and death, all of which were produced by the failure of the island's potato crop.
 That decade alone the numbers of people leaving the island rivaled all of the previous years of Irish immigration combined.
 When these large immigrants hit North American shores they unfortunately encountered more discrimination from the established population.
 They were, however, very warmly received by industrialists and those with a passion for nation building.
 The former saw the Irish as a cheap source of labor required for the extraction of coal and lumber, and the manufacture of products, the latter regarded them as a means to occupy the west and to construct the essential bridges, railways, canals, and roadways required by an industrialized nation.
 Whenever and however the Irish arrived in North America, they were instrumental to the development of what would become the great nations of the United States and Canada.
-Immigration and passenger lists have shown many early immigrants bearing the old Irish name of Fitsmorris: Charles, Jeremy, John, Michael, Patrick, and Thomas Fitzmaurice all arrived in Philadelphia between 1840 and 1870; John FitzMorris arrived in New England
+Immigration and passenger lists have shown many early immigrants bearing the old Irish name of Fitsmorris: Charles, Jeremy, John, Michael, Patrick, and Thomas Fitzmaurice all arrived in Philadelphia between 1840 and 1870; John FitzMorris arrived in New England in 1773.